DelineaXPM/dsv-sdk-go/example/azure/README.md

 }
 ```

-## Azure Microsoft Entra App example:
+## Azure Microsoft Entra App example

 When using Azure authentication from an Non Azure resouce i.e. AWS, GCP or local development.\

 First you will need to configure the User that corresponds to an [Azure Service Principal App](https://learn.microsoft.com/en-us/azure/developer/go/sdk/authentication/authentication-on-premises-apps?tabs=azure-cli%2Cbash).
 After you have created and configured you service principal save the credentials (you will need them for configuration).
-You will also need to retrieve the "Object ID" for the service principle you just created
+You will also need to retrieve the "Object ID" for the service principle you just created.

 The username is a friendly name within DSV.
 It does not have to match the MSI username, but the provider must match the resource id of the MSI in Azure.\
 `dsv user create --username test-api --provider azure-prod --external-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`\